-What to Consider When Becoming an IT Consultant
+What to Consider When Becoming a Technology Consultant

 A number of factors are leading more workers to spring from full-time employment at established businesses and enter the consulting industry.
 IT professionals in particular are prone to worry about their skills growing stagnant in overly defined roles at large corporations while the tech industry evolves and rushes past them at breakneck speed.
 For some, that’s motivation enough to consider IT consulting.
 For others, it’s the challenge that’s attractive.
 They’re tired of being comfortable and are looking for a spark.